 The following example demonstrate how to create a filter for the Contact Us form on the sample Corporate Site.
-The same procedure can be used for any other form, custom table or page type.
+The same procedure can be used for any other form or a custom table.

 In the default installation, the Contact Us form already has a pre-defined filter alternative form.
 You can just inspect its setting instead of going through the example.